sprince0031/PitchBlack-UserStyle-themes/README.md

 ![Recreation of the original screenshot for the first version of the YouTube theme uploaded in September 2018](https://github.com/sprince0031/PitchBlack-UserStyle-themes/raw/master/screenshots/PitchBlack_ForOldTimes_ReadmeSS.png)

 Inspired by the legendary PitchBlack Substratum theme for Android (back when good dark themes din't really exist natively), this is a PitchBlack theme for YouTube.
-In true PitchBlack fashion, you get to pick the accent color of your choice!
-A list of all PitchBlack accents and background variants are available [below](https://github.com/sprince0031/PitchBlack-UserStyle-themes/edit/master/README.md#theme-colour-codes) along with their hexcodes.
-Do note that you can pick any color you want from the color picker but these are the official colors.
+In true PitchBlack fashion, you get to pick the accent colour of your choice!
+A list of all PitchBlack accents and background variants are available [below](https://github.com/sprince0031/PitchBlack-UserStyle-themes/blob/master/README.md#theme-colour-codes) along with their hexcodes.
+Do note that you can pick any colour you want from the colour picker but these are the official colours.
 Enjoy!

 ## Theme Colour Codes

-Choose one [accent color](https://github.com/sprince0031/PitchBlack-UserStyle-themes/edit/master/README.md#accent-colours) and one [background colour](https://github.com/sprince0031/PitchBlack-UserStyle-themes/edit/master/README.md#background-colours) from the codes below to get a theme!
+Choose one [accent colour](https://github.com/sprince0031/PitchBlack-UserStyle-themes/blob/master/README.md#accent-colours) and one [background colour](https://github.com/sprince0031/PitchBlack-UserStyle-themes/blob/master/README.md#background-colours) from the codes below to get a theme!
 You can copy and paste these codes in the respective fields in the Stylus colour picker.
-See the [how to install section](https://github.com/sprince0031/PitchBlack-UserStyle-themes/edit/master/README.md#how-to-install) below for instructions.
+See the [how to install section](https://github.com/sprince0031/PitchBlack-UserStyle-themes/blob/master/README.md#how-to-install) below for instructions.

 ### Background colours: